syncfusion-content/asp.net-core-docs/aspnet-core/How-To.md

 ## Overcome model expression known issue in ASP.NET Core 2.0

-The latest ASP.NET Core 2.0 SDK has below mentioned known [issue](https://github.com/aspnet/Razor/issues/1618) while using the model expression within a rendering section.
-So, you will also face the same issue when you are using the Syncfusion components with model expressions.
+The latest ASP.NET Core 2.0 SDK has the following known [issue](https://github.com/aspnet/Razor/issues/1618) while using the model expression within a rendering section.
+Also, you will face the same issue when you are using the Syncfusion components with model expressions.

 > A local or parameter named '__model' cannot be declared in this scope because that name is used in an enclosing local scope to define a local or parameter.